marcio-nunes/google-looker/looker-lookml-developer.md

 - Recognize and articulate the specific purpose of a SQL derived table
 - Recognize and define the process by which someone would create a SQL derived table

+In Looker, you can use SQL derived tables to create new custom tables using manually written SQL queries.

+Begin by ensuring that you are in Development Mode.
+Then, click Develop on the left side navigation menu to see the develop options.

+**SQL Runner** - In Looker, the easiest way to create a SQL derived table is through SQL Runner, which provides an interface for you to write and test SQL queries to your available database connections.

+After confirming that the query returned the desired results, click on the gear icon in the top right corner and choose Add to Project.
+Select the project name from the dropdown, and give your derived table a descriptive name.
+Then, click Add.
+You will be redirected to the Looker IDE to review the newly created view file for your derived table.

+It is a best practice in Looker to keep the view files organized in the views folder of a LookML project.
+To move the file, simply click on the file in the file browser, and drag the file under the folder named views.

+Looker auto-generates a count measure along with the dimensions used in the derived table.
+Sometimes this auto-generated count measure is not valuable, if you already have a count in another view that provides the same number.
+So you can either delete the measure, or hide it using the **hidden: yes** parameter.

+A final best practice is to ensure that the new view has a primary key.
+You can add the **primary_key: yes** parameter to a dimension which is the core organizing ID of this view that provides details about each individual record.